liujingbreak/serve-static/README.md

 });
 expressApp.use('/', serveZip.handler);

-// later some time, you can update resource by new zip buffer serveZip.updateZip(zipFileBuffer);
+// later some time, you can update resource with new zip buffer
+// The file comes from new zip buffer will overwrite the old one which has same path serveZip.updateZip(zipFileBuffer);

+// To clean up old files in memory serveZip.cache.clear();
 ```